JLESC/jlesc.github.io/_projects/extreme_scale_workflows.md

  * Rosa Badia and Jorge Ejarque of BSC, Orcun Yildiz and Tom Peterka of ANL

 Workflow systems promise scientists an automated end-to-end path from hypothesis to discovery.
 However, it is impractical to expect any single system to deliver such a wide range of capabilities.
 A more practical solution is to compose the end-to-end workflow from more than one system.
-With this goal in mind, the integration between distributed and in situ workflows is explored, where the result is a hierarchical heterogeneous workflow composed of subworkflows, with different levels of the hierarchy using different programming, execution, and data models.
+With this goal in mind, the integration between distributed and in situ workflows is explored, where the result is a hierarchical heterogeneous workflow composed of sub-workflows, with different levels of the hierarchy using different programming, execution, and data models.

 In 2018, we finalized the implementation of this hierarchical workflow composition that uses PyCOMPSs and Decaf as the distributed and in situ workflow tools, respectively.
 We evaluated our approach by performing experiments in materials science.
 The in situ Decaf sub-workflow consists of the LAMMPS molecular dynamics simulation coupled to a parallel in situ feature detector that selects nucleated molecule clusters during crystallization.
 Meanwhile, the PyCOMPSs distributed area workflow launches an ensemble of in situ Decaf workflows with different initial conditions, saves results from experiments that successfully nucleated, and collects frames from those ensemble members into an animation.
 Our results reveal that heterogeneous workflow integration is advantageous to both distributed area and in situ workflow systems.
 This work is currently being reviewed for a journal publication.